songg10/Statistical-Calculator/README.md

 `npm start`
 - Now you should be able to access the front-end through your browser through [http://localhost:3000](http://localhost:3000).
 - You can now enter the data into the text box.
 The text box will take a list of number seperated by commas.
 Every illegal character will be dropped automatically.
 Then, you could press calculate to get the result in the following table.

-## Features
-- As the instruction and general idea sections has outlined, this is a calculator for getting the summary of a sample data.
-- There were more features planned initially.
-However, the other features are still faulty and need more time to develope.
-- If one more day were given, I would be able to implement an interactive calculator and some tools for inferential statistical test such as T-test, Mann-Whitney U-test, e.t.c.
-- In the future, I am planning to implement a feature that allows people to enter their data by uploading a .csv file as it is very common for people to record data to a .csv file.